The Different Degrees of Guilt

 Still, there was (and continues to be) substantial pushback to this trend.
 For instance, because of the politicization of the war on drugs, many drug crimes now carry "mandatory minimum" sentences based upon the facts of the crime.
 Although some judges don't look favorably on these mandatory minimum sentences, they're not always free to fit the crime to the criminal because the laws have taken that power out of their hands.
 Many of these mandatory minimum sentencing laws have been repealed or loosened.

 Do You Have a Pending Criminal Case?
 Get Professional Help Today

 Understanding the concept of "mitigating circumstances," "degrees of guilt," or legal precedent can all be a little confusing.
-The concepts are rooted firmly in Common Law and aren't always easy to comprehend.
-But you don't have to do it alone.
-Learn more about the law and your criminal case from a legal expert.
+The concepts are rooted firmly in common law and aren't always easy to comprehend.
 Don't stay in the dark; get help from an experienced criminal defense attorney in your area today.